-Note: All changes to the calibration commands must be stored in non-volatile memory using the 'CS' command causing the TAC counter to increment.
+Note: All changes to the calibration commands must be stored in non-volatile memory using the 'CS' command.

 5.2.1.
 CE Enable Calibration Sequence/Read TAC Counter

 The enable/open calibration sequence (Traceable Access Code) command must be issued PRIOR to any attempt to set the parameters in the calibration group of commands.
 In 'legal-for-trade' applications the TAC counter can be used without parameter to check if critical parameters have been changed without re-validation.
 After each calibration save 'CS' the TAC counter will increment.